ATLASCalRatio/mlglue/README.md

 # mlglue

-This library contains tools to simplify conversion between models in different machine learning libraries.
+This python 3 library contains tools to simplify conversion between models in different machine learning libraries.
 In particular, it contains conversion code Gradient Boosted Decision Trees for `sklearn -> TMVA` and `xgboost -> TMVA`.
 Binary classification, multiclass and regression trees are supported.